Frequently Asked Questions About the CLDP

 How does ALT define an emerging composer or librettist?

 ALT defines an emerging opera composer or librettist as an artist who has acquired significant skills as a composer and/or playwright/librettist through academic study, practice and professional experience; who demonstrates a unique and important musical and/or theatrical perspective that could benefit from intensive mentorship as part of the CLDP; and who has not yet had a main stage work commissioned and/or performed by a professional opera company.
 Artists’ work in other genres often has been performed professionally, as ALT’s definition of emerging applies specifically to an artist’s development and career stage as a writer of opera.
 ALT embraces the work of gifted operatic writers from diverse ethnic/racial backgrounds.
 There are no age minimums or maximums for participation.
-Three composers and three librettists will be accepted into the program for the 2017-18 season.
+The next cycle of the CLDP will commence in the 2020-21 season.

 What qualifies someone as a potential Dramaturg Apprentice?

 Candidates for the Dramaturg Apprenticeship are being sought from individuals who have a demonstrated interest in the development of contemporary opera.
 We anticipate that the background of applicants for this Apprenticeship will be varied.
 We are seeking a highly motivated, creative thinker who is interested in deepening his/her knowledge of opera from both a historical and practical perspective, while participating in a hands-on manner in the development and creation of new works.
 Candidates may include those with a stage directing background, graduates of theatrical dramaturgy programs, or others with diverse practical experience in the opera field.
 The successful candidate will demonstrate a broad-based interest and knowledge of opera; sharp critical faculties; exceptional analytical skills and the ability to articulate their opinions in a clear and compelling manner; compassion and understanding of the sensitive nature of the creative process; and the ability to identify both with his/her fellow artists and the audience.
-One Dramaturg Apprentice will be accepted into the program for the 2017-18 season.
+The next cycle of the CLDP will commence in the 2020-21 season.

 Can I apply to the CLDP with a writing partner?